sunyolo/CGMega.github.io/test_long/folder2-Tutorial/README.md

 # Tutorial

-This tutorial demonstrates how to use CGMega functions with a demo dataset.
+This tutorial demonstrates how to use CGMega functions with a demo dataset (for MCF7 cell line).
 Once you are familiar with CGMega’s workflow, please replace the demo data with your own data to begin your analysis.
 <style>
 pre {
   overflow-x: auto;